IoTitude/Jenkins/README.md

 This repository contains Jenkins setup for [dockerized continuous integration.](https://github.com/IoTitude/docker_test_env/) See [Wiki](https://github.com/IoTitude/docker_test_env/wiki) for details.

+The hosts docker socket needs to be given to the jenkins-slave container as a volume.(-v /var/run/docker.sock:/var/run/docker.sock)
+Then the slave can use the host machines docker in jenkins build steps.

 ## Run with Docker-compose
 Use docker-compose.yml to run Jenkins from ready docker images.
 It uses: